amisthiosintraining/ACOD-Deimos-Kass-Normal-Complexion/README.md

 Replaces Deimos Kassandra's skin with Kassandra's.
 Removing the pale complexion with normal complexion.

-The mod is currently a work in progress and it may not work.
-The mod requires testing.
+Mod is tested and working :)

 ___________________